TempeHS/2025SE-Mike.N-HSC-MajorProject/README.md

   - Added features only introduced more noised, which the model picked up, reducing the ROC AUC and average precision.
 - 0.3.3
   - Removed some features, tuning them to better fit the positive class.
-  - Slight improvment gained, yet still lower than the baseline.
+  - Slight improvement gained, yet still lower than the baseline.
 - 0.3.2
   - Used engineered features for model training.
   - The new features added noise to the model, resulting in a dcrease in both ROC AUC and average precision.